Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Unblocking BBC iPlayer with NordVPN.

-Where NordVPN struggles is bypassing strict internet firewalls in authoritarian countries like China.
+Where NordVPN struggles is bypassing strict country firewalls in authoritarian countries like China.
 It used to perform quite well, but in recent years its performance has drastically worsened, as our China VPN tests show.

 Connecting to all these server locations was quick and smooth with no speed fluctuations or sudden interruptions.